mtl2034/rs-benchmark/README.md

     -protocol s3v4
 ```

 You can test also different combinations of multipart parallel transfers with different chunk sizes.
-For example, if you wanted to test a 5GB upload with 100MB chunk size and 3 parallel connections, against RStorage, you would run
+For example, if you wanted to test a 5GB upload with 100MB chunk size and 3 parallel connections (the number of multipart chunks to be uploaded in parallel), against RStorage, you would run

 ```bash
 ./rs-benchmark \